hxp-plus/hxp-plus.github.io/_posts/2020-08-22-fedora-fail2ban-gmail.md

+---
+layout: post
+title: "Setting up fail2ban with Gmail notification to secure your Fedora server from brute force"
+subtitle: 'Configure fail2ban and sendmail with Gmail on Fedora 29'
+author: "hxp"
+header-style: text
+tags:
+- Server Security
+---

 # Setting up fail2ban with Gmail notification to secure your Fedora server from brute force

 ## Step 0: Install fial2ban